-When looking at housing choice vouchers (HCV) as a percent of renter-occupied housing units, the majority of the City falls under the >15-30% classification, with portions in the >5-15% range, as seen in Figure 7-11.
+When looking at housing choice vouchers (HCV) as a percent of renter-occupied housing units, the majority of the City falls under the >15-30% classification, with portions in the >5-15% range, as seen in Figure 7-9.
 The City has considered the risk of displacement to protected classes, and currently views the risk of displacement as low.
 The City currently has a number of available avenues to further develop housing (vacant land, underdeveloped land, ADUs, etc.).

 To date, the City has no evidence that new development (affordable or market-rate) has resulted in economic displacement.
-According to available information (Del Norte Co, 2023), no census tracts in Del Norte County (including those in City of Crescent City) are at risk of displacement or exclusion.
-Further, rents are generally low throughout the county.
-There are no areas of the County with high median rents, which would place displacement pressures on existing residents.
 However, the City appreciates the possibility that economic displacement might occur in the future and has developed Implementation Program P-10 that monitors the status of all affordable housing projects and, as their funding sources near expiration, will work with owners and other agencies to consider options to preserve such units.
-The City, through the City Housing Authority, will also continue to provide technical support to property owners and tenants regarding proper procedures related to noticing and options for preservation.
+The City will also continue to provide technical support to property owners and tenants regarding proper procedures related to noticing and options for preservation.

-To the extent that future development occurs in areas where there is existing housing, the State has recently provided sufficient tools to address the concern: all housing must be replaced according to SB 330's replacement housing provisions (Government Code Section 66300).
+To the extent that future development occurs in areas where there is existing housing, all housing must be replaced according to SB 330's replacement housing provisions (Government Code Section 66300).
 SB 330 also provides relocation payments to existing low-income tenants.
 The State has also adopted just-cause eviction provisions and statewide rent control to protect tenants from displacement.